 What our Guests are Saying

 “I wholeheartedly enjoyed my entire month long stay at Lia’s place.
-From the start, Lia and Warren welcomed me in at check-in with a great personal touch and I had the pleasure of getting to know them before unpacking and beginning my stay.
+From the start, Lia & her husband welcomed me in at check-in with a great personal touch and I had the pleasure of getting to know them before unpacking and beginning my stay.
 The Garden View Apartment was just as depicted in the pictures and actually larger than I expected.
 Very comfortable bed and many nice furniture touches that made me feel as if I were at a luxury hotel.
 Each week like clockwork, the apartment was cleaned with great attention to detail which was also nice to see.
 Regarding the location, it doesn’t get much better.
 Near a good deal of public transportation, great shopping in the area with Bloomingdale’s/Saks Off 5th/Banana Republic, and great restaurants from classic NY pizza to Asian cuisine to traditional steakhouses.
 I wish I could have stayed longer but I found my permanent housing.
-I would recommend staying here to anyone and it was a pleasure to have met Lia, Warren and Dan.”
+I would recommend staying here to anyone and it was a pleasure to have met Lia and the staff.”

 “Couldn’t have been better.
 The room was clean and beautiful and equipped with everything I needed (plus lots of lovely touches).
 Lia was very accommodating and the location was great- both quiet and convenient.
 Would 100% recommend!”

 “NYC’s best kept secret, it was such a pleasure to spend two months at Lia’s beautiful home.
 The Garden Room has a gorgeous outlook and access to a stunning garden terrace.
 The whole building and rooms are kept in pristine condition, and the location is exceptional.
 Amazing communication at all times.
 5* Super Hosts and highly recommended”